remmel/ar3dplanphoto/README.md

 # unity-arfoundation-3dplanphoto
 Try doing that using Unity Ar Fondation framework
 Can currently put 6 markers on 6 room faces and generate the corners and 6 quads with dumb texture.
+Take picture and place a representation of the picture/projector in the 3D world.
 Can remove marker when clicking into it.

 Unity/Scenes :
 - ARScene : main application